chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 We made sure to have 2-3 changing stations throughout the house.
 Christian would scream SO LOUD while getting changed, but even under non-screaming circumstances, you should probably have a place to change your baby that is not in the same room as someone sleeping.

-I should point out that for me, the feeling of sleep deprivation became a different sensation for me.
+I should point out that for me, the feeling of sleep deprivation became a different sensation.
 Normally if I'm tired, I'm just sleepy all day.
 But during this time, I would get to ~9:30-10:00 and I would realize that I was barely able to stand.
 Like, I was turning a lid on a jar the wrong direction.

 #### Napping